A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Introduction

-To achieve our goal, we frame the alignment and segmentation problems as choosing a {\it generation order} of concept nodes, as we explain in section~\ref{sec:generation_order}.
+To develop our parser, we frame the alignment and segmentation problems as choosing a {\it generation order} of concept nodes, as we explain in Section~\ref{sec:generation_order}.
 As marginalization over the latent generation orders is infeasible, we adopt the variational auto-encoder (VAE) framework~\cite{kingma2013auto}.
-Loosely speaking, a trainable neural module (an encoder in the VAE) is used to sample a plausible generation order (i.e. a segmentation plus an alignment), which is then used to train the parser (a decoder in the VAE).
-However, one cannot `differentiate through' a sample of discrete variables to train the encoder.
-We adopt the {\it stochastic softmax}~\cite{Paulus2020GradientEW} technique to address this challenge.
-Furthermore, to efficiently apply the stochastic softmax, we derive an inference algorithm for our problem; it can be regarded as an instance of the Bregman's method~\cite{Bregman1967TheRM}.
-As result, our model is end-to-end differentiable.
+Intuitively, a trainable neural module (an encoder in the VAE) is used to sample a plausible generation order (i.e., a segmentation plus an alignment), which is then used to train the parser (a decoder in the VAE).
+As one cannot `differentiate through' a sample of discrete variables to train the encoder, we introduce a differentiable relaxation which makes our objective end-to-end differentiable.